A ribbon of green

 Beyond its tremendous ecological values, the St. Mary’s River is also a legendary salmon and trout fishing river.
 People have explored its waters and forests for centuries.
 Sections of the river are wonderful for paddling; it is well-known to birders and naturalists; and it is regularly used for field trips, educational activities and university field schools.

+To date, the Nature Trust has protected 17 properties spanning over 2,230 acres of conservation lands on the St. Mary’s River.
 We are sincerely thankful to all our supporters, donors, and in-kind partners who have made this project possible.

 Special thanks to the generous land donors, who have partnered with the Nature Trust to ensure that their beloved properties are protected, forever: